 Yes!
 Though the state and federal designation does not come with any regulation on property alterations, you can get significant tax credits and other types of financial assistance if you are restoring them.
 Renovating a home in an historic district, for example, can make you eligible for a New York State Homeowner Tax Credit.
 If you’re renovating income-generating property, you can get a 20 percent tax credit if your renovation meets these criteria.

 These benefits can be combined if your property meets both criteria (if you rent out a portion of a home you own, for example).
 Many people aren’t even aware that their property may be in a state or federal historic district.
 Check here or contact the State Historic Preservation Office to find out if you are eligible for any financial assistance for your historic property.
 The Historic Districts Council (HDC) is another great resource for finding out more about these and other benefits.

 In addition, there are other programs that provide financial assistance for historic preservation.
-The Landmark Preservation Commission’s Historic Preservation Grant Program provides funding up to $15,000.00 for income-eligible owners of landmarked properties for proposed repair work or alterations.
+The Landmark Preservation Commission’s Historic Preservation Grant Program provides funding between $10,000 and $20,000 for income-eligible owners of landmarked properties for proposed repair work or alterations.
 The New York Landmarks Conservancy is another organization that provides financial assistance for renovation of historic properties.